-Methodology adjustments and corrections so far identified to the NIWT woodland area are currently estimated to account for 206 thousand hectares of the difference between the two estimates of woodland area in 2010.
-Remaining differences totalling 19 thousand hectares are attributed to, as yet, un-reconciled differences between the NIWT woodland map and the new NFI 2010 woodland map.
+Methodology adjustments and corrections so far identified to the NIWT 1995 woodland area over-account for the difference between the two estimates of woodland area in 2010, such that the NFI-based estimate is 22.3 thousand hectares lower than the adjusted and corrected NIWT-based estimate.
+This discrepancy is attributed to as yet un-reconciled differences between the NIWT 1995 woodland map and the new NFI 2010 woodland map.
 Further work on the examination of areas of difference between these two maps is ongoing, and will result in future adjustments to both NIWT and NFI confirmed woodland areas.